JakDudley/Portfolio.1/README.md

 - As this is the first page the user loads into I needed to make it look classy and appealing.
 - I typed up phrases to make the customer feel good, I also used capitalization on the word "you" to grab the users attention and involve them within the site.
 - I've included three separate images to catch the users attention by making them bright and related to the content written above, I used style to have them all line up next to each other with the same zoom effect that I used on the hero image.
+- Further on down the line I decide to change the image displaying in the centre of the three to the opening times table taken from the reserve page, to make the site even more interactive I made this image a hyperlink to the reserve a table page and placed text in in the paragraph informing the user of the link to make their life easier.
 ![Screenshot of home page](/assets/docs/images/home-page.png)